Starter Tutorial

 Managing keys

-If you want to use your own keys to run surveys, navigate to your Keys page and use the options to add keys and optionally share access to them with other users.
+To manage your keys, navigate to your Keys page and use the options to add keys and optionally share access to them with other users.
 You can specify which keys to use at any time, and check the current priority of your keys.
-Your Expected Parrot API key is used by default.
+Your Expected Parrot API key is used by default when a private key is not provided for a selected model.

 Please see instructions for alternative methods of storing your own API keys.